 This is a registry-based cohort study with data from the Swedish trauma registry (SweTrau), the US national trauma data bank (NTDB) and the Towards Improved Trauma Care Outcomes in India cohort (TITCO).
 Each dataset will be divided into samples of three; development, updating and validation samples.
 Logistic regression will be used to develop the models in the development samples.
 An estimation will be made of the mistriage rates in the validation samples models and will be compared to it self and to the other validation sample from the other databases.
 The updating samples will be tested in different settings and compared to see how model updating affect the mistriage rates.

-Setting
+Settings

 95.5% of all Swedish hospitals are connected to SweTrau, making it 52 out of 55 hospitals.
 It holds approximately 55 000 cases.
 The NTDB holds data from pediatric and adult patients from different levels of trauma centers, including undesignated trauma centers from 2007 to 2017.
 TITCO collects information from designated trauma centres in India from four centres.
 These centres are based in large cities in urban India.
 Kolkata, Mumbai (2-centres) and Delhi (11-14)